 Calm shepherds its certainty.”

-Matthew Barnes recently moved to Seattle from Ontario Canada where he grew up.
+Matthew Barnes moved to Seattle from Ontario Canada where he grew up.
 He describes the Seattle area as, “Cottage like, with many trees and mountains.”
 Working in the IT industry is what brought him to Washington however, the easy access to hiking and scenery just might keep him here for awhile.
 “This year my goal is to hike all the trails around the Mountain Loop Highway.
 I find myself revisiting favorite hikes I like.”

 Michelle aka “M”